The Wandering Tower

 Mahalla Festival 2020

-The Istanbul based association DIYALOG is organizing the third Mahalla festival in Arbil (Iraq) in November 2020 with screenings, performances, talks, round tables and concerts.
+The Istanbul based association DIYALOG wanted to organizine the Mahalla festival in Arbil (Iraq) in November 2020 with screenings, performances, talks, round tables and concerts.
 The festival will bring together artists, academics, institutions and stakeholders from different fields and different backgrounds in Europe and beyond to support an intercultural understanding in times of increased mobility and search for identity.

 The second Mahalla Festival took place 2018 in Malta after the inauguration of the festival in Istanbul in the frame of the parallel events of the Istanbul Art Biennial 2017.
 Under the title “Generating New Narratives” the festival in Malta displayed 2018 art works, performances, installations, screenings, readings and talks were reflecting aspects of borders, armed conflicts and migration, minorities, hospitality and hostility, urban structures, inclusion and intercultural communication.
 After a more theoretical oriented Festival in Istanbul in 2017 the Mahalla Malta Festival was able to experiment with different formats of exhibitions, literature-events, film-screenings and performance-events.